StanKarpikov/gstwebsocketsink/README.md

 It accepts any data format (video, audio, or raw data).
 It was designed to send binary data such as JSON, Protobuf, or Flatbuffers, but should also work with other formats.

+It can be used to stream MJPEG to a website, see the `example` folder.

 ## Dependencies

 Make sure you have all required dependencies installed (Example for Linux Debian/Ubuntu):